 Originated

-Associationism is more a principle than a theory or a discourse.
-It is articulated in many different ways, but common threads include (1) an assumption that experience is the principal shaper of one’s knowing, (2) an assertion that human learning is mainly about making associations among experiences, (3) a supposition that activating a thought will likely activate associated thoughts, and (4) an acceptance human cognition is largely non-logical.
+- Associationism is more a principle than a theory or a discourse.
+It is articulated in many ways, but common threads include (1) an assumption that experience is the principal shaper of one’s knowing, (2) an assertion that human learning is mainly about making associations among experiences, (3) a supposition that activating a thought will likely activate associated thoughts, and (4) an acceptance human cognition is largely non-logical.
 Some of the core principles of Associationism were articulated long ago:

 - Laws of Association (Aristotle, 300s BCE) – Experiencing one object/event will trigger recollections of similar objects/events, contrasting objects/events, and/or contiguous objects/events (i.e., ones that were experienced at the same time)